The Mirror Act

 Menus are vegetarian and mostly vegan, with all items clearly labelled for dietary needs.

 Dinner will be provided on Monday, Tuesday, and Thursday.
-Wednesday evening is free for you to explore on your own. ote that Tuesday’s dinner will be at Banana Leaf in Kitsilano.
+Wednesday evening is free for you to explore on your own.
+The team dinner on Tuesday will be off-site at Banana Leaf in Kitsilano.

 Meals are reimbursed when: